pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Add text in a given rectangle.

-      :arg rect: the rectangle into which the text should be inserted.
+      :arg rect-like rect: the rectangle into which the text should be inserted.
-      :type rect: :ref:`Rect`

       :arg str text: the text.
 May contain any Latin characters.
       :arg float fontsize: the font size.
 Default is 12.